flohil/wdio-workflo/docs/list.md

 the current state of its page elements without performing an implicit wait, and an `eventually` API that lets you check if its page elements reach a certain state within a specific timeout.

+You can find more details about the state check functions of a list's `currently`, `wait` and `eventually` APIs in the following section of this guide.

 ## State Retrieval and State Check Functions